William Bridges, Ph.D.

 By the mid-90s Bill had worked with many organizations undergoing frequent mergers, acquisitions, layoffs and downsizing.
 He began to observe that the nature of work itself was changing.
 The relationship between employees and the workplace was undergoing a profound realignment.

 He noted that this shift in the employment dynamic was not just cyclical, or tied to economic cycles.
 It was also the result of a fundamental shift in how goods and services were offered to the marketplace.
-He wanted to find a way for people to make the transition into this new, more fluid environment where traditional jobs would become scarcer and less stable.
+He wanted to find a way for people to make the transition into this new, more fluid environment where traditional jobs were becoming scarcer and less stable.

 In 1994, he published JobShift: How to Prosper in a Workplace Without Jobs.
 It was an immediate success and was featured on the cover of Fortune Magazine.